grpc/proposal/L79-cpp-byte-buffer-slice-methods.md

 ## Abstract

 To better support custom serialization protocols besides protobuf, additional methods will be added to `grpc::ByteBuffer` and `grpc::Slice` those serialization protocols to access data without copying data.
+This proposal purely addes new features so there shouldn't be any breaking changes.

 ## Background